 Because cashier’s checks are a more secure form of payment than most others, funds are typically available in the recipient’s account the next day.
 However, some banks may only release the first $5,000 until the check officially clears.

 That gives everyone a little bit of additional security in case the check is counterfeit.
 If you’re about to receive a cashier’s check, it’s good to know what a real one looks like so you can identify any potential fraud.

 Ask to see an example at your bank or do some research online.
 You’ll notice that each cashier’s check contains some security features to help prevent counterfeit checks from being created.
 In addition to the issuing bank’s name, the check should also include watermarks, security thread, color-shifting ink, and bond paper.

 In the meantime, the cashier’s check is discovered as a fake and you’re out the cash.
 There are many variations of this scam, including claims that you’ve been chosen as a mystery shopper, so it’s important to remain vigilant and view any unsolicited offers with a wary eye.
-The best rule of thumb is never to accept a cashier’s check from someone you don’t know, particularly if the request is from abroad.
+As a rule of thumb, never accept a cashier’s check from someone you don’t know, particularly if the request is from abroad.

 What is the difference between a cashier’s check and a money order?